Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 The Contemporary Poet as Artist and Critic: Eight Symposia ed.
 Anthony Ostroff (Boston and Toronto: Little, Brown and Co., 1964)

-The title of the poem seems to come from two sources: the Bible and Saint Augustine, Christian theologian who wrote the Confessions.
+The title of the poem seems to come from two sources: the Bible and Saint Augustine, a Christian theologian who wrote the Confessions.

 In 1 John, 2:15 - 'Love not the world, neither the things that are in the world.'